johnpyp/mini-me/README.md

 Commands:

+- `?set-prefix <prefix>` - Set a default prefix for the bot in this server. `?` is the default if left unconfigured, and `??` is always available even if a custom prefix is configured.
 - `?set-moderator-role @role` - Set the minimum discord role required to add/remove commands.
 - `?commmand add <command> <response...>` - Add a dyanmic command!
 Will respond with the rest of the arguments.
 - `?commmand remove <command>` - Remove a dynamic command.